-The differences from the algorithm in [37] lie in computation of minutiae similarity and skeleton matching score.
-The similarity between minutiae is now computed using the composite minutiae descriptor based on neighboring minutiae, ridge flow, and wavelength features.
-The similarity computation is described in previous sections.
-This composite descriptor is more robust to noise than the ridge-structure-based descriptor used in [37].
-The skeleton matching score is computed as the product of a quantitative score S{sn} and a qualitative score S{sq} :
+The proposed skeleton matching algorithm is a modified version of the algorithm in [36], which consists of the following steps: Starting from each of the initial minutiae pairs found by comparing ridge structures associated with minutiae, the correspondence between skeletons is established and a matching score is computed.
+The maximum value of these scores is used as the skeleton matching score.
+We modify this algorithm in the following ways.
+Firstly, initial minutia pairs are found by comparing the composite minutiae descriptor based on neighboring minutiae, ridge flow and wavelength features, which is more accurate than the method in [36].
+Secondly, the skeleton matching score is computed as the product of a quantitative score S{sn} and a qualitative score S{sq} :

-$$S_s = S{sn} \cdot S{sq}. \tag{10}$$
+$$S_s = S{sn} \cdot S{sq}.\tag{10}$$

-The quantitative score S{sn} is computed as
+The quantitive score S{sn} is computed as: